-This Report contains the Audited Financial Statements, Governance and Statutory Information for the Rubicon Group.
-A separate report is also available on request - the Rubicon Annual Review - which details the strategic and operating highlights for Rubicon for 2015.

-Our Interim Review for 2015 and our Annual Review for 2014 are each available on our website - www.rubicon-nz.com.
-In addition to our shareholder reports, from time to time we make announcements to the New Zealand Exchange.
-These can be viewed either on the NZX website or on Rubicon's own website, where a history of our market releases is maintained.
+STATUTORY REPORT

+1311

+AGV123

+Ship

+Slick

+113116

+Slick

+113116

-There are statements in this Review that are 'forward looking statements.'
-As these forward looking statements are predictive in nature, they are subject to a number of risks and uncertainties relating to Rubicon, and to our Tenon and ArborGen investments, some of which are beyond our control.
+Ship 1/11/16 Stick 1/13/16 BV AGV123 There are statements in this Report that are 'forward looking statements.'
+As these forward-looking statements are predictive in nature, they are subject to a number of risks and uncertainties relating to Rubicon, and our Tenon and ArborGen investments, which are beyond our control.
+As a result of the foregoing, actual results and conditions may differ materially from those expressed or implied by such statements.

 Tenon's risks and uncertainties include - that its operations and results are significantly influenced by the level of activity in the various sectors of the economies in which it competes, particularly in North America.
-Fluctuations in industrial output, commercial and residential construction activity, capital availability, housing turnover and pricing, levels of repair and remodelling and additions to existing homes, new housing starts, relative exchange rates, interest rates, and profitability of customers, can each have a substantial impact on Tenon's results, operations and financial condition.
-ArborGen's risks and uncertainties include (in addition to those of Tenon) - the global markets and geographies in which it operates, intellectual property protection, regulatory approvals, public and customer acceptance of genetically engineered (transgenic) products, customer adoption of advanced seedling products, the success of ArborGen's research and development activities, weather conditions, and biological matters.
+Fluctuations in industrial output, commercial and residential construction activity, capital availability, housing turnover and pricing, levels of repair and remodelling and additions to existing homes, new housing starts, relative exchange rates, interest rates, and profitability of customers, can each have a substantial impact on Tenon's results of operations and financial condition.
+Other Tenon risks include competitor product development and demand, pricing and customer concentration risk, and the outcome of the Tenon Strategic Review which is unknown and uncertain (although a Blue Wolf Capital offer was announced on 29 August 2016 in respect of Tenon's North American division).
+Grant Samuel is preparing a valuation report for Tenon shareholders, which shows a value range of NZ\$3.01 - NZ\$3.25 per Tenon share assuming completion of the Blue Wolf offer, however that value is subject to a number of uncertainties and risks beyond the control of Tenon, and it is also pre-transaction / wind-up costs.
+The actual outcome will be determined by the Strategic Review process, which may differ materially from the indicative Grant Samuel valuation.
+Tenon discloses its results separately on the NZX, and those releases may contain additional information on its performance, risks and opportunities than are presented in Rubicon's reporting of Tenon's activities.
+Accordingly, Rubicon shareholders should also refer to Tenon's separate NZX announcements.

+ArborGen's risks and uncertainties include (in addition to the macro condition risks noted above) - the global markets and geographies in which it operates, intellectual property protection, regulatory approvals, competitor performance, public and customer acceptance of genetically engineered products, customer adoption of advanced seedling products, the success of ArborGen's research and development activities, weather conditions and biological matters.
+Rubicon is the majority shareholder in Tenon, and effectively controls the operational I financial performance and strategic direction of Tenon as a result.
+In contrast, Rubicon is only a minority equity investor in ArborGen, and accordingly it does not control the operational I financial performance and strategy of ArborGen, and it is therefore dependent upon another of ArborGen's partners voting in a like-minded manner in order for Rubicon to achieve its desired ArborGen outcomes.

 As a result of the foregoing, actual results and conclusions may differ materially from those expressed or implied by such statements.

-All references in this document to \$ or "dollars" are references to United States dollars unless otherwise stated
+All references in this document to \$ or "dollars" are references to United States dollars unless otherwise stated.